dannylarrea/app-ideas/Projects/1-Beginner/Quiz-App.md

 ## User Stories

--   [ ] User can start the quiz when `load` the page or by pressing a `button`
+-   [ ] User can start the quiz when `load` the page
 -   [ ] User can see a question with 4 possible answers
--   [ ] After selecting an answer, display the next question to the User.
+-   [ ] After selecting an answer and click Next Question button, display the next question to the User.
 Do this until the quiz is finished
 -   [ ] At the end, the User can see the following statistics
     -   Time it took to finish the quiz
     -   How many correct answers did he get